 Overview

-The Memory Protocol MCP Server implements the Model Context Protocol (MCP), allowing you to embed Memory Protocol tools and APIs into your own AI assistants like Claude Desktop, Claude Integrations and Cursor.
+The Memory Protocol MCP Server implements the Model Context Protocol (MCP), allowing you to embed Memory Protocol tools and APIs into your own AI assistants like Claude Desktop and Cursor.

 What is MCP?